January 6, 2024

 - Discover how many tags a video is using

 - Find, view, extract, and copy tags from any video

 - Export keywords for future use

 Rapidtags offers tools to grow your channel.
-Its tag generator yields high ranking search terms.
+Its tag generator yields high-ranking search terms.
 Its tag analyzer helps with keyword research and monitoring traffic.
-Rapidtags is free with plans starting at $3.99 monthly.
+Rapidtags is free to use.